Step Two

 Step Two doesn't ask us to answer this right away.
 It invites us to notice what is already happening.
 Breath continues.
 Life moves on.
 The world doesn't collapse when we loosen our grip.
 Something has been carrying us long before we learned how to manage everything on our own.

-Many of us carry a subtle fear that we are not worthy of Love, and so we spend our lives trying to deserve it.
-Step Two doesn’t ask us to fix that fear.
-It simply invites us to notice it—and to discover, through experience, that Love is still here when we stop trying.
+Many of us carry a subtle fear that we are not worthy of love, and so we spend our lives trying to deserve it.
+Step Two doesn't ask us to fix that fear.
+It invites us to notice it — and to discover, through experience, that love does not withdraw when we stop trying to earn it.

 This step is about openness, not certainty.
 We don't need to know what we believe yet.
 We only need to be willing to question the idea that self-will is the only option.